-Automated Decision-Making in the EU Member States Laws: The Right to Explanation and Other 'Suitable Safeguards'
+Automated Decision-Making in the EU Member States: The Right to Explanation and Other 'Suitable Safeguards' for Algorithmic Decisions in the EU National Legislations

 Date Written: August 17, 2018